-Thus, in the typical tank container leasing arrangement described in 2 the trade will be carried on outside South Africa with the result that paragraph (b) of the proviso to section 20(1) will apply and any rental loss from the letting of containers may not be set off against income from a South African source.
+Thus, in the typical tank-container leasing arrangement described in 2 the trade will be carried on outside South Africa with the result that paragraph (b) of the proviso to section 20(1) will apply and any rental loss from the letting of containers may not be set off against local trade income.
 Any such foreign assessed loss will be available for set-off against other foreign trade income derived during the same year of assessment and any remaining balance of the foreign assessed loss must be carried forward to the succeeding year of assessment in which it will be available for set-off against foreign trade income.